jeffh/check.statem/README.md

 [Docs](https://jeffh.github.io/check.statem/)

-Facilities for generating test programs using state machines.
+Generate stateful tests with state machines.

 ## What is this?

-This library allows you to define a state machine (aka - a model) that can be used to compare against an API/subject.
+This library allows you to define a state machine (aka - a model) that can be used to compare against an API/SUT.
 This allows test.check to explore possible usages of your API that is stateful (as opposed to traditional, purely functional test subjects).

 In test.check terms, this library provides a generator that produces valid programs that conform to state machine specification.
 Shrunken values produce smaller variants of the program that still conform to the same state machine.

+For details about why state machine testing can be useful, check out the [talk by John Hughes](https://www.youtube.com/watch?v=zi0rHwfiX1Q).
+Unlike what John Hughes' demos, this library only supports serialized state machine testing (no parallel testing).
+Maybe someday in the future.

+### The Problem with the Naive Approach

-While you can naively do something like:
+While you can currently do something like:

 ```clojure
 (def put-generator ...)